Action News Investigation: There's a shortage of Sexual Assault Nurse Examiners

 But that doesn't apply in Philadelphia, a city with roughly 1,000 reported rapes a year.

-Not one hospital in Philadelphia has a S.A.N.E nurse on staff 24/7 except for the two children's hospitals, CHOP and St. Christophers.
+Not one hospital in Philadelphia has a S.A.N.E nurse on staff 24/7 except for the two children's hospitals, Children's Hospital of Philadelphia and St. Christopher's Hospital for Children.

 Stahlman says Christiana Care in Newark, Delaware is considered the gold standard for sexual assault treatment.